castai/examples/boutique-eshop-yugabyte/README.md

 Sample microservices "Boutique web shop" for deploying on CastAI

 1. Create multi-cloud HA cluster in https://console.cast.ai with GCP, AWS, DigitalOcean.
 Use large CAST shape for worker nodes.
+(Cast console -> your cluster -> Nodes -> Add node)

 2. Copy cluster GSLB DNS which can be found in console UI cluster details page. (eg. 1849464756.cluster-d4846470.local.onmulti.cloud).